 Heal n Soothe, alternatively referred to as Heal-n-Soothe, is an anti-inflammatory dietary supplement manufactured by a company called Livingwell Nutraceuticals.
 The brand describes the supplement as "Mother Nature's Feel Good Formula," and claims that "The key ingredients in Heal-n-Soothe have been proven to be highly effective in numerous clinical studies."

-But does Heal n Soothe contain research-backed ingredients for pain relief, or are these just marketing claims?
-Does the supplement contain any questionable additive ingredients?
+But does Heal n Soothe contain research-backed ingredients for pain relief?
+Does the supplement contain any questionable additives?
 How do real users rate and describe the effects of Heal n Soothe?
-And what retailer sells the supplement for the best price?
+And why is there a blood thinning warning on the brand's website?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Heal n Soothe based on medical studies to give our take on whether it's likely to be effective for pain relief or if it's a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Heal n Soothe to give our take on whether or not it's likely to be effective for pain relief, and whether or not it's healthy.

 Because this supplement contains a large number of ingredients, we'll break our ingredient analysis into two sections: Enzyme Ingredients and Botanical Ingredients.

-We'll also share real, unsponsored user reviews of Heal n Soothe and highlight a concerning warning notice in fine print on the brand's website regarding blood thinning.
+We'll also share real customer reviews of Heal n Soothe, and highlight a concerning warning notice in fine print on the brand's website regarding blood thinning.

 Enzyme Ingredient Analysis

 Papain is an enzyme sourced from papaya.
-This ingredient was shown in a 2020 clinical trial to significantly reduce lower back pain in arthritis patients in combination with bromelain and an anti-inflammatory drug.
+This ingredient was shown in a 2020 clinical trial (with similar dosage to that in Heal n Soothe) to significantly reduce lower back pain in arthritis patients in combination with bromelain and an anti-inflammatory drug.

 The trial participants taking papain and bromelain along with the anti-inflammatory drug experienced an 18% reduction in pain compared to the trial participants taking the anti-inflammatory drug alone.

-Overall, we consider this blend somewhat likely to be effective given the research on bromelain and papain, although we find the review suggesting that protease may actually increase pain to be concerning.
+Overall, we consider this blend somewhat likely to be effective for pain relief given the research on bromelain and papain, although we find the review suggesting that protease may actually increase pain to be concerning.

 Real People Try Heal n Soothe